Which is the best

 US.
 Each Typhoon class submarine carried 20 of these missiles.

-is used as a test platform, rather than a combat submarine.
+was used as a test platform, rather than a combat submarine.
 In 2003 this boat was refitted

 to carry the new